 Walking with a walker can have the opposite effect.
 The head will be propelled toward the front as well as the trunk and the movement of the legs follows.
 In both cases, one must take a fresh look at the pattern of the walk and the help of a physiotherapist proves to be necessary.

-The movements of the arms, in walking, are balanced.
-It is supposed that they help to maintain equilibrium.
+The movements of the arms, in walking, swing.
+It is supposed to help maintain equilibrium.

 Balance on the level of posture while standing